tslime/NeuralNetworkModel/README.md

 A minimal deep learning framework built from scratch in Python.
 Implements core neural network components such as layers, activations, loss functions, and a custom training loop using gradient descent.

-This project is part of my technical portfolio and is referenced in my CV.

 ## Features

 - Forward and backward propagation